 Of course, many times you won’t be informed ahead of time as to exactly who your interviewer will be, but there are ways of finding out (or at least of narrowing things down).
 One good place to start is with any friends you may have who are currently attending the same university.
 Even if they are pursuing a different course than you, they may have other friends in your chosen course who could give you valuable information, not only about who will likely be interviewing you, but also about that person’s temperament and interviewing technique.

-Another useful strategy is to research the faculty of the course you’ll be pursuing.
+Another useful strategy for interviews is to research the faculty of the course you’ll be pursuing.
 While it may be impossible to narrow down exactly whom you will be speaking with, you can do as much as possible to research a prominent cross-section of the faculty (or all of it, if it’s relatively small) so that you can speak intelligently about their areas of focus, personal interests, published works, etc. Even if the information you have is not about your particular interviewer, they will still be impressed that you went to the trouble of learning about the faculty with whom you hope to be studying, and it will also aid in giving you intelligent answers to why you want to attend their university.

 As stated above, we tend to treat any interview as if the interviewer has a list (either mental or literal) from which they are scoring your responses as either correct or incorrect.
 The ending tally, we assume, is all that determines your success or failure.
 If you’ve read this far, you know that, with university interviews at least, that’s simply not the case.